As The COVID-19 Pandemic Continues To Limit Face-To-Face Association, Video Conferencing Is A Craze Now.

-Many of us are already using Slack and / or Microsoft Teams, which have a limited number of video conferencing features.
-If you’re wondering if you can use a free version of Slack or Teams to do video meetings, here is information:
+Many of us are already using Slack and Microsoft Teams, which have a limited number of videoconference features.
+If you’re wondering if you can use a free version of Slack or Teams to do video meetings, here is the information:

 A NEW FREE VERSION WITH NO LIMITS